-At March 31, 2014, NL and CompX did not have any outstanding debt obligations.
+At June 30, 2014, NL and CompX did not have any outstanding debt obligations.

 The terms of Kronos' indebtedness contain a number of covenants and restrictions which, among other things, restrict Kronos' ability to incur additional debt, incur liens, pay dividends or merge or consolidate with, or sell or transfer substantially all of its assets to, another entity, and contains other provisions and restrictive covenants customary in lending transactions of this type.
 Certain of Kronos' credit agreements contain provisions which could result in the acceleration of indebtedness prior to their stated maturity for reasons other than defaults for failure to comply with typical financial or payment covenants.
 For example, certain credit agreements allow the lender to accelerate the maturity of the indebtedness upon a change of control (as defined in the agreement) of the borrower.
 In addition, certain credit agreements could result in the acceleration of all or a portion of the indebtedness following a sale of assets outside the ordinary course of business.
 Kronos' European revolving credit facility also requires the maintenance of certain financial ratios.
 In December 2013, the lenders under the European revolving credit facility granted a waiver until June 30, 2014 with respect to the financial test, but Kronos' ability to borrow any amounts under the facility is subject to the requirement that the borrowers maintain a specified level of EBITDA.
-Kronos is in compliance with all of its respective debt covenants at March 31, 2014, as amended by the waiver with respect to the European revolving credit facility discussed above.
-We believe that Kronos will be able to comply with its financial covenants through their maturities, including the requirement to maintain a specified level of EBITDA with respect to its European revolving credit facility consistent with the waiver, however, if future operating results differ materially from our predictions Kronos may be unable to maintain compliance.
-In such an event, Kronos believes it has alternate sources of liquidity, including cash on hand and borrowings under its North American revolver (which does not contain any financial maintenance covenants) in order to adequately address any compliance issues which might arise.
+Through June 30, 2014, Kronos was in compliance with the minimum EBITDA set forth in the waiver.
+The waiver will cease once Kronos provides its compliance certificate for June 30, 2014, showing it is in compliance with the waiver, at which point Kronos will again be subject to the financial covenant (Net Debt/EBITDA) requirement contained in the facility.
+Kronos is in compliance with all of its debt covenants at June 30, 2014.
+Kronos believes that it will be able to continue to comply with the financial covenants contained in its credit facilities through their maturity; however if future operating results differ materially from its expectations Kronos may be unable to maintain compliance.
+Kronos believes it has alternate sources of liquidity, including cash on hand and borrowings under its North American revolver, in order to adequately address any compliance issues which might arise.
 Neither Kronos' new term loan nor its North American revolving credit facility contains a financial maintenance covenant.